 - Everything that needs to be done needs to be recorded in some way.
 This way we are not attempting to carry around our ever-growing to-do list in our heads.

-- An initial triage of sorts needs to be done on that big list to decide upfront what needs to happen to get each thing done.
+- Do an initial triage on that big list to decide upfront what needs to happen to get each thing done.

-- We need systems in place for managing that content.
+- Put systems in place for managing that content.

-As you read through the book, David Allen takes you step by step through the process of getting your organizing system set up.
+As you read through the book, David Allen takes you step by step through the process of getting your organizational system up and running.
 The beauty of the process is that the final outcome may look different for each individual.

 Most often the reason something is on your mind is that you want it to be different than it currently is: